 - Talk about what bodies can do: Instilling a grounded sense of what bodies are for will help your child avoid focusing on surface characteristics.
 When you talk about fictional characters, friends, family or yourself focus on physical abilities and link back to their bodies.
 Say things like, “she has strong legs, you can tell by how fast she runs!”
 Model this by saying things about your own body like, “I’m glad I have big arms, they are perfect for hugging you!” and “I feel so energetic when I feed my body healthy food!”
 Ask your child “how does your body feel when you exercise?”
 Tell them, “I bet all those carrots are going to make your eyes great at seeing!”

-Your toddler’s relationship with her own body is important to her mental and physical health, both now and as she grows.
-By being mindful of how you talk about your own body and the bodies of other people you’ll be able to start to lay a foundation for positive body image for Baby that will last her a lifetime.
+Your toddler’s relationship with his own body is important to his mental and physical health, both now and as he grows.
+By being mindful of how you talk about your own body and the bodies of other people you’ll be able to start to lay a foundation for positive body image for Baby that will last him a lifetime.

 - Braun, A. “5 Ways to Prevent Body Image Issues.”
 Parents Magazine, 2013.
 Web.